 ItsPat writes:

 Why is everyone telling the Council to DO something??
 They already did when they voted unanimously to tear it down!
 The only people trying to stall this are those who want the Coliseum, or some part of it, reused.
 This is not the Council throwing up roadblocks.
 The Council has actually made a decision and stuck to it (whoa!!).
 Destination Bayfront is saying "Hey, the Council made a decision, now where do we go from here?"
 And that's why they got together to create a community input process.
+For those of you who want to see something happen or see Council follow through, start pushing back on those who want to either have a public vote or stall the demo.
+Support the people you voted into office to make these decisions--they made a decision.
+The voted unanimously.
+The process is moving forward.
+Push back on those who want to stall everything again.
+They are NOT the majority.
+Let's unite and I prefer to unite on the side of action and progress--not stalling and roadblocks.

 January 26, 2010